 One of the best things you can do is calculate your carbon emissions.
 It really rams home how much carbon one can generate with particular activities, at home, traveling, etc… Then you can learn to avoid that behavior.
 (And there are so many examples being put into this blog of what you can replace that behavior with!)
 And that is what I threw my full weight behind – using carbon calculators to learn how to avoid certain behaviors.
 I certainly learned how to avoid flying when I found out that one set of trips over the fall of 2017 wiped out 25 years of my being vegetarian.
 Aie.
 I now take the train as much as possible.

-However, as the LAST RESORT – if offsetting, please donate the equivalent cost of that C02 (or more than) to a cause that prevents C02 output or that sequesters it.
+However, offset as the LAST RESORT – and if offsetting, please donate the equivalent cost of that C02 (or more than) to a cause that prevents C02 output or that sequesters it.
 Here is a nice article by the Natural Resources Defense Council on what to consider when you buy carbon offsets: https://www.nrdc.org/stories/should-you-buy-carbon-offsets.
 Two key points include: 1) they should be third-party certified (all ones mentioned here are); 2) the action should be permanent; and 3) the action should be in addition to something that would have been done anyway.
 (Geiling, N. 2014, NRDC, Smithsonian Magazine).

 Some carbon calculating (and offsetting) sites.

 - Native Energy has not only travel calculators, but household and business calculators, as well as carbon-calculating software for businesses.
 The travel calculator lets you map multiple trips.

 - I could have sworn when I first started offsetting that the group focused on Native American solar and other projects.
 Now it seems to be a Vermont-based company with some Native American staff focused mostly on global projects.
 My only choice for my carbon offsets for a round trip to Texas ($28 for 1.59 tons) went to an Ethiopian clean water project, which, by providing water filtration, prevents people from having to use wood to boil water.